LDexter/DavinCC/README.md

    3. Rename template.env to just .env
 3. Ensure the openai-lua library is located at `/DavinCC/lib/openai-lua`
 4. Make a "greetings" folder within DavinCC and paste `greetStandard.txt` inside
-5. Run `examples.lua` for a full demo or `da.lua` for conversation interface and enjoy!
+5. Run `da [personality] [risk] [cutoff]` for a conversation interface and enjoy!

-Current state of `da.lua` enables you to run with `da [personality] [risk] [cutoff]`, with all parameters being optional, defaulting to "standard" personality, 0 risk, and 5 cutoff.
+Current state of `da.lua` enables you to run `da [personality] [risk] [cutoff]`, with all arguments being optional.
+Arguments default to "standard" personality, 0 risk, and 5 cutoff.
+Risk range is a 0-1 floating point number (0.1, 0.2, 0.3, etc).
 Cutoff sets the maximum number of replies the AI keeps track of, to help reduce token costs and stay within OpenAI's preset token limits per prompt.
+There is a maximum cutoff of 42 replies, simply because each reply can generate a varying number of tokens. `examples.lua` is also available as a less UX-focused demo.

 ## Custom Personalities Through Greeting Files